Jennifer Aniston Does Not Intimidate Justin Theroux, Actor Hints He And Jen May Star On Big Screen Together

 — People Magazine (@people) April 27, 2017

-When it comes to the secret of a happy marriage and relationship, Justin admitted that he does not have all the answers and is just like any other guy.
+When it comes to the secret of a happy marriage and a solid relationship, Justin admitted that he does not have all the answers and is just like any other guy.

-“‘I’m not giving any marriage tips,’ he shrugged.
-‘I am no brighter than any man.'”
+“I’m not giving any marriage tips,” he shrugged.
+“I am no brighter than any man.”

 As for the constant rumors about his relationship troubles with Jen, Justin Theroux laughed it all off as ridiculous.